Orecchiette

 Orecchiette is a pasta typical of the Apulia region of Italy.
-Their name comes from the Italian word for 'ear', a reference to their shape.
+Their name comes from the Italian word for "ear," a reference to their shape.

 Description

-An orecchietta has the shape of a small dome, with its center thinner than its edge, and with a rough surface.
-Like other types of pasta, orecchiette are made with durum wheat and water.
-Eggs are rarely used.
-In traditional southern Italian home cooking, the dough is rolled, then cut into cubes.
-Each cube is pressed with a knife, dragging it on the board and making it curl (making a cavatello).
-The shape is then inverted over the thumb.

-Individual orecchietta measure approximately an inch (2.5 cm) in width.
+An orecchietta has the shape of a small dome, with its center thinner than its edge, and with a rough outer surface that helps it hold thick sauces.
+Like most other types of pasta from southern Italy, orecchiette are made with durum wheat semolina, water, and salt; eggs are rarely used.
+Individual orecchietta typically measure approximately one inch (2.5 cm) in width.

+In traditional southern Italian home cooking, the dough is rolled into a thin rope and cut into small cubes.
+Each cube is pressed and dragged on the board with a small knife, producing a curled shape; the result is then inverted over the thumb to give the characteristic concave form.

+Etymology

+The name orecchiette (/it/; singular: orecchietta) derives from the Italian orecchia ("ear") with the diminutive suffix -etta.
+In the vernacular of Taranto they are called recchietedde or chiancaredde.
+In the Bari dialect they are often referred to as strasc'nat (from the Italian strascinare, "to drag"), a reference to the technique of dragging the dough across the board with a finger or knife.